 On Feb.
 5, 2010, the UW System Board of Regents approved the University of Wisconsin-Eau Claire’s proposal for the Blugold Commitment.
 The proposal calls for a $1,200 increase to undergraduate differential tuition ($300 per academic year), phased in over four years and beginning in fall 2010.

 Tuition, including differential tuition, is frozen at the 2012-2013 level.
 The Blugold Commitment differential tuition program is not suspended - only the final installment of $300 has been suspended.
-UW-Eau Claire undergraduate students will continue to pay the same rate in differential tuition for 2013-14 and 2015-15: $900 in Blugold Commitment BCDT and $163 in legacy differential tuition.
+UW-Eau Claire undergraduate students will continue to pay the same rate in differential tuition for 2013-14 and 2014-15: $900 in Blugold Commitment BCDT and $163 in legacy differential tuition.
 Blugold Commitment financial aid remains set at the same level.
+Click to view the Blugold Commitment Powerpoint presented to Student Senate in Fall 2013.

 Q:Why was the Blugold Commitment necessary?